59th MDW: COVID-19 vaccines available for beneficiaries 16 and older

 |0

-This work, 59th MDW: COVID-19 vaccines available for beneficiaries 16 and older [Image 3 of 3], by SSgt Amanda Stanford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 59th MDW: COVID-19 vaccines available for beneficiaries 16 and older, by SSgt Amanda Stanford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT